 Nick has been working in the field of proteomics since 2002, when he started at a biotechnology firm studying small molecule drug candidates with LC-MS/MS. From there, he went on to work in research and development for a diagnostics device company.
 After a move from California to Oregon, he began working in the software industry at Proteome Software in 2008.
 With degrees in biochemistry and computer information systems, Nick spends his days helping researchers exploit powerful software applications and harnessing mega computing platforms.

-He enjoys spending time with his family, watching cool TV shows, camping, reading, and building web sites and applications.
+He enjoys spending time with his family, writing Python web applications, watching cool TV shows, camping, reading, and growing tomato plants over 8 feet high.
 Nick was once a professional musician, and if you look really closely, you might be able to find an obscure reference or two from his drumming days.

 Seth Just – Software Architect and Developer